 NeighborhoodScout's exclusive research identifies the Edgebrook East neighborhood as having one of the highest concentrations of people employed in manufacturing or as laborers of any neighborhood in America.
 In fact, despite the loss of manufacturing jobs nationally, this neighborhood has 45.8% of its working residents employed in such fields, which is a higher proportion than 97.6% of American neighborhoods.

-Most American households own a car or other vehicle.
-Many own two cars or perhaps three.
-In the United States, it is useful to have an automobile not only for commuting, but also for shopping and getting to other services one needs.
-But NeighborhoodScout's analysis revealed that households in the Edgebrook East neighborhood have a highly unusual car ownership.
+American households most often have a car, and regularly they have two or three.
+But households in the Edgebrook East neighborhood buck this trend.
 Residents of this neighborhood must really love automobiles.
 NeighborhoodScout's Analysis reveals that 33.2% of the households here have four, five, or more cars.
 That is more cars per household than in 95.0% of the neighborhoods in the nation.

 Did you know that the Edgebrook East neighborhood has more Mexican ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 61.0% of this neighborhood's residents have Mexican ancestry.